-By Shelley Fletcher-Bryant, Director of Sales and Client Management
+By Shelley Fletcher-Bryant, Director of Sales & Client Management

 First of all, it’s important to acknowledge we are currently living in a time where, thanks to COVID-19, virtual collaboration has become a necessity, rather than a considered choice.
-This will undoubtedly have an impact on how we think about business travel, meetings and technology in the future.
+This has undoubtedly changed how we think about business travel, meetings, and technology.

 We are all becoming familiar with working in environments where we are more physically disconnected but increasingly connected through technology.
 This new way of working has an impact on how people interact with technology and how open they are using virtual meeting solutions.
 As we look to the future there are almost unending possibilities, some can feel a bit sci-fi for now, like hologram projections of speakers.
 But more change is coming, technology will evolve, and we will soon find ourselves in fully immersive virtual environments which feels more like we are connecting in person.

 The adoption of virtual tools, aside from the necessity caused by the current situation, has been building over recent years; however, people and businesses have been nervous about trusting the technology.
 Is it reliable?
 Will it work for everyone joining?
 What if something goes wrong, who can fix it?